Arjunkollipara/TitanicDisasterAnalysis/README.md

 Future additions like Random Forest model comparison, exporting results to files, and batch predictions for multiple passengers.

-How to Run (Current Version)
+#How to Run (Current Version)#

-Clone the repository.
+-Clone the repository.

-Ensure Python 3.10 or 3.9 is installed along with required libraries:
+-Ensure Python 3.10 or 3.9 is installed along with required libraries:

 -pandas